joomcode/smuggler/README.md

 - Data classes with type parameters aren't supported at the moment
 - Lists, Maps and Arrays with bounded type parameters aren't supported at the moment
 - Custom type adapters aren't supported at the moment

+# What does "Smuggler" mean?
+A smuggler was an individual who dealt with the secret exchanged shipment of goods to block restrictions or tax fees.
+The items shipped were often considered contraband, and highly illegal.
+Notable smugglers included Han Solo, Chewbacca, and Lando Calrissian. © [http://starwars.wikia.com](http://starwars.wikia.com/wiki/Smuggler)

 # License